harelba/serium/README.md

 # Another thing to notice is that this means that the actual code which uses the deserialized A instance always uses the newest version, allowing the code to go
 # forward without requiring full data migration on the storage layer.

 # Full data migration might still be needed in some of the cases, in order to prevent having too many versions in parallel.
-However the way pycase works allows to decouple
+However the way serium works allows to decouple
 # the delivery of changes from performing the data migration.
 The data migration can be done after delivery, or only once in a while, and would only require reading all the
 # entries and just writing them back.
 The auto-migration would take care of the rest.